jgmalcolm/jgmalcolm.github.io/_drafts/top-students.md

 - better
 ---

-What separates me from someone that's doing better than me?
+What separates you from someone that's doing better than you?
 What do they do differently with their time?
-Do they know something I don't know?
+Do they know something you don't know?

 True story: Two students go to the library Saturday morning right when it opens.
 Instead of enjoying the beautiful weather, both students work hard